Health

 If one of your loved ones has recently been diagnosed with dementia, you may be wondering how you are going to cope with their care.
 Fortunately, there is more help and support than ever before for families struggling with dementia, with local resources all over the country.

-To help you provide the best possible care both for your loved one and for yourself as a caregiver, the below blog will tell you everything you need to know about looking after someone with dementia.
+To help you provide the best possible care both for your loved one and yourself as a caregiver, the below blog will tell you everything you need to know about looking after someone with dementia.

 Be positive

-There are over 50 million people worldwide who are living with dementia, with someone new developing this devasting disease every 3 seconds.
-In the United States alone, there are at least 5 million people living with age-related dementia, and this is set to double in the next 20 years.
 If your loved one has been recently diagnosed, they may be struggling to come to terms with their condition and will need all the support and positivity they can get.
 Although this may seem like the hardest thing in the world to do, you need to remain positive when caring for someone with dementia.

 There are many ways to showcase positivity, including: